 • Genetics: Our genetic makeup can also influence the amount of energy we expend while being seated.
 Some individuals may have genetic factors that result in a faster or slower metabolism, affecting the number of calories burned even during sedentary activities.

-See also How many calories are in a cheddar bay biscuit
+See also How many calories in a boneless center cut pork chop

 It is important to note that while these factors can influence the number of calories burned while being seated, the overall impact may be relatively small.
 Engaging in regular physical activity and practicing a healthy lifestyle are key for maintaining a balanced energy expenditure and overall well-being.